Tusha435/My_Assignments/README.md

 # My_Assignments
 This is a no skip zone.
-You can create a bright future for yourself and your idiotic family.
+You can create a bright future for yourself and your family.